 part of the breathing loop

-and connect the moutpiece with the scrubber and counterlungs.
+and connect the mouthpiece with the scrubber and counter lungs.
 They have

 flexible enough to assure a certain degree of comfort during use.
 Also